 You have the right to ask us to update or modify your records if you believe your health information records are incorrect or incomplete.
 We will be happy to accommodate you as long as our office maintains this information.
 In order to standardize our process, please provide us with your request in writing and describe the information to be changed and your reason for the change.

 Your request may be denied if the health information record in question was not created by our office, is not part of our records, or if the records containing your health information are determined to be accurate and complete.
 If we deny your request, we will provide you with a written explanation of the denial.

 Accounting of Disclosures of Your Health Information

 You have the right to ask us for a description of how and where your health information was disclosed.
 Our documentation procedures will enable us to provide information on health information disclosures that we are required to disclose to you.
-Please let us know in writing the time period for which you are interested.
+Please let us know in writing the time period in which you are interested.
 Thank you for limiting your request to no more than six years at a time.
-We will provide the first accounting during any 12 month period without charge.
-We may charge a reasonable, cost-based fee for each additional accounting during the same 12 month period.
+We will provide the first accounting during any 12-month period without charge.
+We may charge a reasonable, cost-based fee for each additional accounting during the same 12-month period.
 If there will be a charge, the Privacy Official will first contact you to determine whether you wish to modify or withdraw your request.